-Etanercept was the first drug the FDA licensed for the treatment of psoriatic arthritis.74 Etanercept binds to soluble TNF alpha more strongly than infliximab does, and it forms a less durable binding complex with monomeric TNF alpha and membrane-bound TNF alpha.75
+Etanercept was the first drug the FDA licensed for the treatment of psoriatic arthritis.74 Etanercept binds to soluble TNF alpha more strongly than

-According to the Pastor and group, Etanercept showed good clinical results in a patient with a PG ulcer who was formerly managed by cyclosporine and prednisone in only 8 weeks.
-In their case report, Goldenberg et al. showed how etanercept helped a patient with autoimmune liver disease who had unique bilateral PG ulcers on their extremities resistant to standard treatments.
-Following the introduction of etanercept and the tapering of prednisone, clinical improvement was seen.
-Charles and the team performed a retrospective analysis to assess the safety and effectiveness of subcutaneous Etanercept in seven patients.
+According to the Pastor and group, Etanercept showed good clinical results in a patient with a PG ulcer who was formerly managed by cyclosporine and prednisone in only 8 weeks.76 In their case report, Goldenberg et al. showed how etanercept helped a patient with autoimmune liver disease who had unique bilateral PG ulcers on their extremities resistant to standard treatments.
+Following the introduction of etanercept and the tapering of prednisone, clinical improvement was seen.77 Charles and the team performed a retrospective analysis to assess the safety and effectiveness of subcutaneous Etanercept in seven patients.
 All patients showed improvement, except for one patient who had faced multiple side effects.78